nanolith/jlink65c02/README.md

 whitespace is ignored, so that hex pairs can be whitespace delimited or may run together.
 Likewise, a comment may start in the middle of the line, after which point, all subsequent bytes until the next newline are ignored.
-A line that starts with `Q` ends the hex sequence.
+A line that starts with `X` ends the hex sequence.

 For example, the following hex sequence sets the A register to `27` hex and stops the 65C02 processor (This works on WDC 65C02 or 65816 processors).